Pandemic Orders and industry requirements are regularly updated

 You must follow any Pandemic Orders that apply to how your business must operate, and ensure that you are meeting your obligations under the OHS Act.
 Employees must also comply with their duties under the OHS Act.

 Working from home may help minimise the risk of individual employees' exposure to COVID-19 through reduced public transport travel, as well as reducing the risk of transmission occurring at the workplace through face to face contact.

 Note: This guidance is about working from home as a precautionary measure.
-For information about required self-isolation due to overseas travel or coming into contact with confirmed cases of coronavirus see the Department of Health (DH) website.
+For information about Pandemic Orders related to self-isolation or quarantine see the Department of Health (DH) website.